narmeshnigam/omvix/readme_files/readme_book_a_demo.md

 - **Heading**: “Prefer Quick Booking on WhatsApp?”
 - **Body**: “Drop us a message and we’ll confirm your slot.”
 - **CTA**: “Book via WhatsApp”
-- **Visual Prompt**: WhatsApp interface showing a Omvix rep in conversation
+- **Visual Prompt**: WhatsApp interface showing a iSwift rep in conversation

 ---